ModelEarth/localsite/info/data/flowsa/flowsa.md

 1. Create a Python Pipeline similar to the [tree data pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) used by the [Public Tree Map](https://neighborhood.org/public-tree-map/)

 2. Include a pipeline step that generates CSV files for all states using BLS data pulled from the [EPA's Flowsa API](https://github.com/USEPA/flowsa).
-Use logic from the Google CoLab below and output with these [simple column names](https://drive.google.com/drive/u/0/folders/1EoWDvNoaKO8xLclX4fr5exw83jJkkJIy).
+Create 3 files per state.
+One for 2-digit naics, one for 4-digits and one for 6-digits.
+Use logic from the Google CoLab below and output these with [simple column names](https://drive.google.com/drive/u/0/folders/1EoWDvNoaKO8xLclX4fr5exw83jJkkJIy).

-3. Save [state data files](https://github.com/modelearth/community-data/tree/master/us/state) in the same folder as our prior process.
-The prior BEA Data Preparation process resides at the bottom of the current page.
-Reuse existing [process for state folders](https://github.com/modelearth/community-data/tree/master/process/python/bea).

-4. Output 5 columns with names: fips, naics, employees, wages and firms (establishment count) - This is already done by the Google CoLab below.

 	- fips - Location (fips for county)
 	- naics - ActivityProducedBy (6-digit naics)
 	- employees - Employment FlowAmount (Number of Employees)
 	- wages - Money (Annual Wages)
-- firms - Other (Number of Extablishments)
+	- firms - Other (Number of Extablishments)<br><br>

+3. Save [state data files](https://github.com/modelearth/community-data/tree/master/us/state) in the same folder as our prior process.
+The prior BEA Data Preparation process resides at the bottom of the current page.
+Reuse existing [process for state folders](https://github.com/modelearth/community-data/tree/master/process/python/bea).

+4. Output 3 similar files containing 2,4 and 6 digit naics values for the entire US in a new folder called "all" in the [community-data/us](https://github.com/modelearth/community-data/tree/master/us) folder.

+5. Update this [USEEIO_indicators.ipynb Python](https://github.com/modelearth/io/blob/master/charts/bubble/data/USEEIO_indicators.ipynb) used to generate indicators_sectors_GA and indicators_sectors to use the USEEIO 2.0 API.

 ## Using Machine Learning to Fill Gaps